This is the multi-page printable view of this section. Click here to print.

 I want to…FeatureAPI

-Manage the audio engine, load event libraries, or control master volumeAudio ManagerAPI
+Manage the audio engine or control master volumeAudio ManagerAPI

 Configure mixing buses with filters, EQ, and environmental influence effectsMixing & EffectsAPI